MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-a-matrix-report-report-builder.md

 5. On the **Home** tab > **Paragraph** section, select **Middle** and **Center** to locate the text in the center of the cell both vertically and horizontally.

-6. Resize the Territory column to be 1/2 an inch wide and delete the column title.
+6. Resize the Territory column to be 0.5 inches wide and delete the column title.
 6. Select **Run** to preview your report.

 The territory name is written vertically, bottom to top.
 The height of the Territory row group varies by the length of the territory name.